rvagg/archived-node-level-session/README.md

 ### levelSession(options | location)

 Will create a new `LevelSession` instance, including an open LevelDB instance.
 You must provide a location for the LevelDB store, either as a `String` or on an `options` object with the property `'location'`.
 Alternatively you can provide an existing (open), LevelUP instance with the `'db'` property.
-Level Session can coexist with other uses of the same LevelUP by using [level-sublevel](https://github.com/dominictarr/level-sublevel) to operate in a *"session"* namespace.
+Level Session can coexist with other uses of the same LevelUP by using the same technique as [level-sublevel](https://github.com/dominictarr/level-sublevel) to operate in a *"session"* namespace.

 The returned object can be used as a stand-alone filter or as a Connect / Express middleware.